opdavies/oliverdavies.uk/source/_posts/2010-11-04-regular-expressions-search.md

   - Regular Expression
   - TextMate
 ---
-As in <span class="nodepicker-link">the </span><a href="internal:node/35" title="Quickly adding a taxonomy term to multiple nodes using SQL">original post</a>, I'd generated a list of node ID values, and needed to add structure the SQL update statment formatted in a certain way.
+As in [the original post](/blog/add-taxonomy-term-multiple-nodes-using-sql "Quickly adding a taxonomy term to multiple nodes using SQL"), I'd generated a list of node ID values, and needed to add structure the SQL update statment formatted in a certain way.
 However, I changed my inital query slightly to out put the same nid value twice.

 ~~~sql
 SELECT nid, nid FROM node WHERE TYPE = 'blog' ORDER BY nid ASC;